Aliases for SUMO2 Gene

 GeneCards Summary for SUMO2 Gene

-SUMO2 (Small Ubiquitin-Like Modifier 2) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include poly(A) RNA binding and SUMO transferase activity.
+SUMO2 (Small Ubiquitin Like Modifier 2) is a Protein Coding gene.
+Diseases associated with SUMO2 include Parkinson Disease, Late-Onset.
+Among its related pathways are Metabolism of proteins and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include SUMO transferase activity.
 An important paralog of this gene is SUMO3.